Causal Bandits without Graph Learning: Analysis of raps for Single Parent Case

 In order to introduce the condition under which \ac{raps} performs fast, we first characterize the candidate sets $\cC\subseteq \cV$, that is the sets of nodes that the recursive function \cref{alg:thealg} could be called with as an argument.
 To this end, we define the following family of subsets of $\cV$. \begin{definition} A \emph{candidate family} of a graph $\bcG$ with a parent node $P$ is a family of subsets given by

 \end{definition} Let $\cW$ be an arbitrary set of non-ancestors of $P$.
 All descendants of these non-ancestors could be removed from the starting candidate set $\cC=\cV$.
-This corresponds to the first line in the definition of $\bcC_{\bcG}(P)$.
+This corresponds to the first family on the right hand side in the definition of $\bcC_{\bcG}(P)$.
 At the same time, the algorithm might also reduce the set of candidate nodes if it discovers an ancestor of the parent node $P$.
 This happens when the recursive function is called on \cref{line:ancestor-call}.
 Let $X$ be an intervened on ancestor of $P$, then the candidate set reduces to the subset of descendants of $X$.
 This set might again exclude arbitrary non-ancestors of $P$ previously denoted by $\cW$, but this time in the subgraph over $\cD(X)$.
-We provide an example of the candidate family for the line graph in \cref{fig:line-graph} below.
+We provide an example of the candidate family for the line graph in \cref{fig:line-graph} later in this section.
 Next \lcnamecref{lemma:candidate-family} shows that when the recursive function in \cref{alg:thealg} is called, its argument belongs to the candidate family $\bcC_{\bcG}(P)$.
 The proof is in \cref{appendix:log-bound}.

 \begin{restatable}{lemma}{cfamily} All possible arguments $\cC$ with which the recursive function in \cref{alg:thealg} is called are contained within the candidate family $\bcC_{\bcG}(P)$. \end{restatable}